-- Deliver a new Home Service Delivery Model which brings together Therapy Services, Re-ablement, Assistive technology and the Care and Repair Improvement Agency, to make grant delivery more effective and customer focussed. - Provide mandatory Disabled Facilities Grants for adaptations so that people living in all tenures of housing can live independently in their own home. - Provide support to assist people to move to to more suitable accommodation if their existing accommodation is unsuitable for adaptation. - Explore ways in which the extra Disabled Facilities Grants allocation within the Better Care Fund can be utilised to provide discretionary funding for works that will reduce hospital admissions, readmissions and enable people to be discharged from hospital more quickly. - Provide minor Aids and Adaptations to assist people to maintain their independence. - Provide a Handyperson service for vulnerable people to undertake small labour tasks that help to keep them safe at home and to prevent falls and accidents. - Reduce the number of hazards in homes especially those associated with risk of injury or adverse health conditions
+- Deliver a new Home Service Delivery Model which brings together Therapy Services, Reablement, Assisted technology and the Care and Repair Improvement Agency, to make grant delivery more effective and customer focussed. - Provide mandatory Disabled Facilities Grants for adaptations so that people can live independently in their own home. - Explore ways in which the extra Disabled Facilities Grants allocation within the Better Care Fund can be utilised to provide discretionary funding for works that will reduce hospital admissions, readmissions and enable people to be discharged from hospital more quickly. - Provide minor Aids and Adaptations to assist people to maintain their independence. - Provide a Handyperson service for vulnerable people to undertake small labour tasks that help to keep them safe at home and to prevent falls and accidents. - Reduce the number of hazards in homes especially those associated with risk of injury or adverse health conditions through the Repairs Assistance Programme. - Take housing enforcement action to tackle poor standards within the private rented sector by ensuring landlords provide safe, warm and decent accommodation for their tenants. - Introduce a Selective Licencing scheme in designated areas of Peterborough on 1st December 2016 to ensure that all private rented properties within the designated area are managed to a satisfactory standard. - Reduce the number of empty homes in Peterborough by engaging with homeowners, taking enforcement action and undertaking management orders. - Respond to the measures in the Climate Change Act 2011 which prevent landlords from refusing a tenant's request to have energy efficiency measures installed and requires properties with the lowest energy efficiency ratings to be removed from private rented stock from 2018 onwards.

-- through the Repairs Assistance Programme. - Take housing enforcement action to tackle poor standards within the private rented sector by ensuring landlords provide safe, warm and decent accommodation for their tenants. - Introduce a Selective Licencing scheme in designated areas of Peterborough on 1st December 2016 to ensure that all private rented properties within the designated area are managed to a satisfactory standard. - Reduce the number of empty homes in Peterborough by engaging with homeowners, taking enforcement action and undertaking management orders. - Respond to the measures in the Climate Change Act 2011 which prevent landlords from refusing a tenant's request to have energy efficiency measures installed and requires properties with the lowest energy efficiency ratings to be removed from private rented stock from 2018 onwards. - Reduce fuel poverty by improving housing conditions and providing access to thermal efficiency measures. - Target properties with excess cold by working with rural communities that have a large proportion of off-gas heated properties especially those households living in fuel poverty.
+- Reduce fuel poverty by improving housing conditions and providing access to thermal efficiency measures. - Target properties with excess cold by working with rural communities that have a large proportion of off-gas heated properties especially those households living in fuel poverty.
 Review the efficiency of homes and work with communities to improve standards.